Financially, many of us associate April with taxes – but we should also associate April with important IRA deadlines.

-*April 1 is the absolute deadline to take an initial IRA Required Mandatory Distribution (RMD) from your traditional IRA(s).
+*April 1 is the absolute deadline to take your first Required Mandatory Distribution (RMD) from your traditional IRA(s).

 *April 15 is the deadline for making annual contributions to a traditional or Roth IRA.

 Let’s discuss the contribution deadline first, and then the deadline for that first RMD (which affects only those IRA owners who turned 70½ last year).

 The earlier you make your annual IRA contribution, the better.
 You can make a yearly Roth or traditional IRA contribution anytime between January 1 of the current year and April 15 of the next year.
 So the contribution window for 2014 is January 1, 2014- April 15, 2015.
 You can make your IRA contribution for 2015 anytime from January 1, 2015-April 15, 2016.

 You have more than 15 months to make your IRA contribution for a given year, but why wait?
 Savvy IRA owners contribute as early as they can to give those dollars more months to grow and compound.
 (After all, who wants less time to amass retirement savings?)